ossf/wg-securing-software-repos/docs/build-provenance-for-all-package-registries.md

 # npm build provenance

-Here's a high-level diagram of how npm build provenance works:
+Again, here's a high-level diagram of how build provenance works:

 ![Diagram of provenance information flows between the cloud CI/CD system, Sigstore, and the npm registry](./imgs/provenance-flow.png)